 So if I may perhaps determine my answer for the inspiration of my writing journey it would be “Motherhood”.
-It inspired me to be creative enough and gave me an opportunity to propose a fair chance to writing.
+It inspired me to be creative enough and gave me an opportunity to propose a fair chance of writing.
 I have heard it a lot that you don’t feel tired if you enjoy or love the work you do and as it turns out writing does keep me happy.
-Every day a new topic and a new research keep my brain cell activity on the go and my bank account balance little better than before.
-So here are few of my tips that will help you to be financially independent:
+Every day a new topic and new research keep my brain cell activity on the go and my bank account balance a little better than before.
+So here are a few of my tips that will help you to be financially independent:

 Believe in yourself

 Doubting yourself and your abilities are the worst things you can do to your self-esteem.
 There is nothing that you cannot do if you set your mind to it.
 Anyone who tries to convince you otherwise has no idea of your willpower or your capabilities.
 Ignore the negativity.
 Never get bothered with “Log kya kahenge”, it really doesn’t matter.

 It is imperative that you know what you are getting yourself into.
 Whether it is a retailing business, content writing, marketing or any other, proper information about will help you make the right decision.
 Never shy away from asking questions.
 Find the people who are working in the same field and clear your doubts.
 Half knowledge is dangerous but so is never starting.
 Take a leap, start, and learn more with your mistakes, failures, and success.

 Choose the work as per your interest not because someone else is doing it